 - 3.7M users donate via mobile in Egypt

-Donations dropped by around 4 percent in 2017 compared to 2016 with users sending 5.1 million text messages through MegaKheir, raising EGP 25,769,140 million to leading charities such as the 57357 Children Cancer Hospital, Dar El-Orman, Magdi Yacoub Heart Foundation, Ahl Masr Foundation, and the Egyptian Food Bank, among others.
+Donations dropped by around 4 percent in 2017 compared to 2016, with users sending 5.1 million text messages through MegaKheir, raising EGP 25,769,140 million to lead charities such as the 57357 Children Cancer Hospital, Dar El-Orman, Magdi Yacoub Heart Foundation, Ahl Masr Foundation, and the Egyptian Food Bank, among others.

 Donations per sector

-Around 77 percent of donations were poured into the health sector, with users donating EGP 19 million to charitable hospitals and NGOs working on disease treatment and prevention, which represent 42 percent of all charities raising funds through MegaKheir’s platform.
+Around 77 percent of donations were poured into the health sector, with users donating EGP 19 million to charitable hospitals and NGOs working on disease treatment and prevention, representing 42 percent of all charities raising funds through MegaKheir’s platform.

-EGP 27,000 or 0.11 percent of total donations went to NGOs raising funds for educational projects, which represent 12 percent of all non-profits on the platform.
+EGP 27,000, or 0.11 percent of total donations, went to NGOs raising funds for educational projects, representing 12 percent of all non-profits on the platform.

-EGP 2.5 million or 11.2 percent went to developmental charitable organizations that represent 30 percent of all charities currently raising funds through mobile.
+EGP 2.5 million, or 11.2 percent, went to developmental charitable organizations representing 30 percent of all charities currently raising funds through mobile.